PredictiveEcology/wbi_shiny/01-cloud-vm/README.md

 ## Scaffolding the file server folder

-Create a `/media/data` directory with `mkdir /media/data`.
+Create a `/media/data` directory with `mkdir /media/data` if it does not already exists (note: `/media/data` is the mount point for the volume described above).

-Create folder structure inside the `/media/data/content` folder: `cd` into this folder, commands are relative to this folder.
+Create folder structure inside the `/media/data` folder: `cd /media/data` into this folder, commands are relative to this location.

 ```bash
 mkdir content